whoisunkn0wn/backup-scripts/README.md

 backup-scripts
 ==============

-Backup Scripts - A collection of useful backup scripts that will backup network infrastructure items such as:
+Backup Scripts - A collection of useful backup scripts that will backup network infrastructure items starting with:

     * Sonicwall Firewalls
-    * HP Procurve Switches (scp support needed)
-    * Bluecoat Packetshapers
-    * Vyatta Routers

 Configuration
 --------------